rollbar/Rollbar.NET/README.md

 If you run into any issues, please email us at [support@rollbar.com](mailto:support@rollbar.com)

-You can also find us in IRC: [#rollbar on chat.freenode.net](irc://chat.freenode.net/rollbar)

 For bug reports, please [open an issue on GitHub](https://github.com/rollbar/Rollbar.NET/issues/new).